 The prefix of ID is contained in the

 See Section 4.11.14, “Config Editor” on how to change these configuration values.

 Internal Users can also be added with the Server Command Tool.
 See Section C.1.2, “addInternalUser”.

-Deleting a User makes sense if he is not part of the user source anymore and was not deleted as part of a bulk delete during a manual synchronization.
+Deleting a User makes sense if they are not part of the user source anymore and they were not deleted as part of a bulk delete during a manual synchronization.
 As long as job history or account transactions for a User are present , SavaPage applies a logical delete.
 Any logical deleted User will be physically deleted from the database when no related job history and account transactions are present anymore.
 This situation will automatically occur when you enabled automatic backup in combination with the delete of old document and transaction logs.

 If SavaPage synchronizes a new User from the user source, a new user instance will be created in the database, despite the fact that a logical deleted User exists with the same identifying name, i.e. the logical delete status of the "identical" user will remain as it is.

 This is the master administrator account, with access to all application

 functions, whose password is assigned during configuration.
 In large